-Veronte can manage input and output serial ports as explained :ref:'here <Device-Others-XPC-Uint8>'.
+Veronte can manage input and output serial ports as explained here.
 An easy way to create serial frames (data en length wires) is by using the simulink UDP block.
 Therefore, the data coming in to veronte should be sent though UDP (if this approach is taken):